wiltodelta/homeassistant-govee-smart-heater-h7131/README.md

 ### 3. Configure Home Assistant

 Add lines from configuration.yaml, scripts.yaml and secrets.yaml to your configuration files.
-You should replace YOUR_GOVEE_API_KEY and YOUR_DEVICE_ID in these files beforehand.
+You should replace YOUR_GOVEE_API_KEY and YOUR_DEVICE_ID_1 in these files beforehand.

 ### 4. Restart Home Assistant